 Council has applied the historical cost method under PBE IPSAS for buildings and land.
-This does not include land associated with infrastructure assets.
-Land associated with infrastructure assets like all other infrastructural assets, continue to be revalued periodically, but at least every three years.
+This does not include land associated with infrastructure assets like all other infrastructural assets, continue to be revalued periodically, but at least every three years.

 Restricted assets are held by Council for the benefit of the community and are not, because of their nature or the title to their ownership, generally available for disposal by Council.